VIRGINIA BEACH CAR ACCIDENT LAWYERS

 Car accident claims can be tricky.
 So many factors go into car accidents, and details that can determine a party’s liability for the accident can often go undocumented.
 Things can get especially complicated if the only individuals pointing fingers are the ones who were involved in the accident.
 Luckily, our Virginia Beach car accident lawyers have helped people hold negligent parties responsible since 1973 and have successfully recovered millions for our clients so they can treat their personal injuries without fear or stress.
 We can help you gather the evidence you need and build a strong case so you can have the justice you deserve for your injuries.

-In its annual Virginia Traffic Crash Facts report for 2018, the Department of Motor Vehicles’ Virginia Highway Safety Office revealed that there were 131,848 motor vehicle crashes in Virginia in 2018 (the latest year for which data is available).
+In its annual Virginia Traffic Crash Facts report for 2019, the Department of Motor Vehicles’ Virginia Highway Safety Office revealed that there were 128,172 motor vehicle crashes in Virginia, which all resulted in 827 deaths.
+(2020 data is not yet available due to the time it takes to collect and process crash statistics.)

-Additionally, the report revealed that, in Virginia Beach specifically, there were:
+The report revealed that in Virginia Beach specifically there were:

-Of these accidents, 429 were alcohol-related, leading to 242 injuries and 11 deaths.
-An additional 803 accidents were speed-related, resulting in 530 injuries and 17 deaths.
+Of the accidents in Virginia Beach, 361 were alcohol-related, leading to 220 injuries and 7 deaths.
+An additional 732 accidents were speed-related, resulting in 470 injuries and 14 deaths.
 These alarming statistics reveal the dangerous and deadly nature of Virginia Beach’s highways and roads.

 Car accidents are one of the leading causes of personal injuries in the United States, giving that so many Americans drive on the road every day, especially to and from work.
 They can occur at any time, due to a variety of factors, and can thus result in a variety of injuries.